fgoujeon/maki/doc/concepts/guard.md

 spinning_high -> spinning_med : minus button press
 @enduml

-## How to use guards within AweSM
+## How to use guards within Maki

-Within AweSM, guards are non-member functions, preferably without side effect, that return a `bool`.
-AweSM accepts the following signatures, in this order of priority:
+Within Maki, guards are non-member functions, preferably without side effect, that return a `bool`.
+Maki accepts the following signatures, in this order of priority:

 ~~~{.cpp}
 bool(machine_type& mach, context_type& ctx, const event_type& evt);